omerlauer/csd_for_air/README.md

 # empirical_results

 The main directory for running simulations and generating plots used in our work.
-It also contains a simple script generating Family 1 instances, shown in "Power of Coding" section in our work.
+It also contains a simple script generating Family 1 instances, shown in "Power of Coding" section.

 Each simulation consists of two scripts:
-1. \*_simulation.m - runs a simulation with various parameters, and saves the results into an "\*.mat" to the appropriate "data" directory, with unique date timestamp.
+1. \*_simulation.m - runs a simulation with various parameters, and saves the results into an "\*.mat" to the appropriate "data" subdirectory, with unique date timestamp.
+The current parameters setup in each simulation script is the same as used in our work.
-2. \*_simulation_data_processing.m - plots one or more figures of given a "\*.mat" file, and saves them into the appropriate "plots" directory, with the same timestamp used for the "\*.mat" file.
+2. \*_simulation_data_processing.m - plots one or more figures of a given "\*.mat" file, and saves them into the appropriate "plots" subdirectory, with the same timestamp used for the "\*.mat" file.

 The simulations are:
 1. Random instance (under "random_instance" subdirectory).
 2. Key distribution:
   - Memoryless algorithms - fixed and variable key-degree (under "key_distribution/memoryless" subdirectory).
   - Variable key-degree for different ACS densities (under "key_distribution/memoryless_variable" subdirectory).
   - Fixed key-degree ($`d = 2`$) and pair-covering (under "key_distribution/memoryless_and_stateful" subdirectory).
 3. Content sharing (under "content_sharing" subdirectory).